 Chris Attaya joined SHP in 2014 after spending 28 years in executive and consulting positions within the home health and hospice industry.
 In his role, he is responsible for product development and client relationships to help organizations achieve increased operational and financial performance through the use of SHP’s industry leading analytics platform and benchmark data.
 Prior to SHP, Chris was the CFO at the VNA of Boston and had worked at Partners Health Care at Home as CFO and CEO.

-Link has more than 23 years of home health experience, having served as a nurse, performance improvement management director.
-She is president of the Maryland National Capital Homecare Association and has a wealth of speaking experience on national and state levels.
+Link has more than 23 years of home health experience, having served as a nurse and performance improvement management director.
+Link is president of the Maryland National Capital Homecare.

-Robert's primary areas of practice are health law, Medicare/Medicaid compliance, fraud and abuse, employment law and litigation.
+Markette’s primary areas of practice are health law, Medicare/Medicaid compliance, fraud and abuse, employment law and litigation.
 He is certified in health care compliance by the Health Care Compliance Board.
-Robert assists clients including county health departments, home health agencies, private duty agencies, hospices and physicians with a wide range of health care compliance and litigation issues.
+Markette assists clients including county health departments, home health agencies, private duty agencies, hospices and physicians with a wide range of health care compliance and litigation issues.

 Stay up to date with the latest: